designstem/projects/rgblamp/step6_assessment.md

 #### Related DesignSTEM projects

-[Color Vision Deficiency & Accessi­bility](../colorblindness) contains a comprehensive section about RGB color with interactive tools and quizzes.
+<a href="../colorblindness">Color Vision Deficiency & Accessi­bility</a> contains a comprehensive section about RGB color with interactive tools and quizzes.

 #### Other materials